Cajolá Latrine Project – Guatemala

 The year of educational health courses has already been completed.
 Project design and management has been led by Peace Corps Volunteer Kathryn Lee, and supported by community health worker Julissa Garcia (Tecnica en Salud Rural) and community leaders Arnulfo Vail (COCODE de Caserio Los Vailes), Juana Melchor (Presidenta de Hogares Saludables), and Efrain Vail (Secretario de Asociacion APROEM).

-Julissa Garcia will lead the purchase of materials from collaborating hardware store Ferreteria Colima, and families will receive the materials only upon completion of excavation of their latrine pit and providing their share of the materials.
+Julissa Garcia will lead the purchase of materials from collaborating hardware store Ferreteria Colima, and families will receive the materials only upon completion of the excavation of their latrine pit and providing their share of the materials.

 The latrines will be built by masons who have been trained in the Peace Corps-approved design.
 Each family will be responsible for digging the latrine pit to a depth of at least 8 meters.